 The markets for our services are highly competitive and often lack significant barriers to entry enabling new businesses to enter these markets relatively easily.
 Numerous well-established companies and smaller entrepreneurial companies are focusing significant resources on developing and marketing products and services that will compete with our offerings.
 The market for supply chain management products and services is very competitive, and the intensity of the competition is expected to continue to increase.
 Any failure to maintain and enhance our competitive position would limit our ability to maintain and increase market share, which could result in serious harm to our business.
 Increased competition may also result in price reductions, reduced gross margins and loss of market share.
 In addition, many of our current and potential competitors will continue to have greater financial, technical, operational and marketing resources.
 We may not be able to compete successfully against these competitors.
 Competitive pressures may also force prices for supply chain management products and services down and these price reductions may reduce our revenue.
 The competition we face may also increase as a result of consolidation within the supply chain management and logistics industries.
-For example, if as a result of consolidation, our competitive strengths, our competitive position and therefore our business, results of operations and financial condition may be materially adversely affected.
+For example, if as a result of consolidation, our competitors are able to obtain more favorable terms from their suppliers, offer more comprehensive services to their customers, or otherwise take actions that increase their competitive strengths, our competitive position and therefore our business, results of operations and financial condition may be materially adversely affected.